AlejandroNo4/restaurant-page/README.md

         $ cd User/Documents/restaurant-page

+- Now to install Webpack, run in your terminal:

+        $ npm install webpack webpack-cli --save-dev

-- You are done!
-Now to open the project on your text editor, just type:
+- You are done with the installations!
+Now to run the project, first type:

         $ code .

+- This must open Vs code.
+For now, keep it open.
+Go back to your terminal and now run:

+        $ npm run build

-- Once inside, to run the project, open the "dist" folder.
+- Now back on Vs Code, open the "dist" folder.
 Then right-click on the index.html file and click on open with Live Server.

 <br/>